sCompile: Critical Path Identification and Analysis for Smart Contracts: Related work

 \section{Related work}

-\newtool~is related to work on identifying vulnerabilities in smart contracts.
-Existing work can be roughly categorized into 3 groups according to the level at which the vulnerability resides at: Solidity-level, EVM-level, and blockchain-level~\cite{atzei2017survey,li2017survey}.
+\newtool~is related to existing work on identifying vulnerabilities in smart contracts that can be roughly categorized into 3 groups according to the level at which the vulnerability resides at: Solidity-level, EVM-level, and blockchain-level~\cite{atzei2017survey}.
 In addition, existing work can be categorized according to the techniques they employ to find vulnerabilities: symbolic execution~\cite{luu2016making,nikolic2018finding,mythril,manticore,jiang2018contractfuzzer}, static-analysis based approaches~\cite{securify} and formal verification~\cite{kalra2018zeus,Fstar}.
 Our approach works at the EVM-level and is based on static analysis and symbolic execution, and is thus closely related to the following work.

-Oyente~\cite{luu2016making} is the first tool to apply symbolic execution to find potential security bugs in smart contracts.
-Oyente formulates the security bugs as intra-procedural properties and uses symbolic execution to check these properties.
-Among 19,366 existing Ethereum contracts, Oyente flags $8,833$ of them as vulnerable, including the vulnerability responsible for the DAO attack.
+Oyente~\cite{luu2016making} formulates the security bugs as intra-procedural properties and uses symbolic execution to check these properties.
 However, Oyente does not perform inter-procedural analyses to check inter-procedural or trace properties as did in \newtool.